tracetronic/testguide_report-generator/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to TEST-GUIDE JSON Generator documentation
+Welcome to test.guide JSON Generator documentation
 ==================================================

 .. toctree::